I've spent most of my life living or working in Doylestown. Still, sometimes I forget that the way I picture the town isn't the way it's always been.

 It looked like this:

 Until 1952, when Central Bucks High School (later CB West) was constructed, the gorgeous building at Broad and E. Court streets was where Doylestown students went to school.
-Afterwards the building served as a number of things, including the Administration Annex for the Bucks County Courthouse.
+Afterward the building served as a number of things, including the Administration Annex for the Bucks County Courthouse.

 Then, in 1973, it burned down.